morinokami/astro-tunnel/README.md

 });
 ```

-When starting a tunnel for the first time, you will be asked to accept the terms of the Cloudflare License, Terms and Privacy Policy on the command line.
-After accepting them, a tunnel will be started and a public URL for your local Astro server will be displayed inside the Dev Toolbar.
+Upon first starting a tunnel, you will be prompted to accept the terms of the Cloudflare License, Terms and Privacy Policy on the command line.
+Once you accept these terms, a tunnel will be initiated and a public URL for your local Astro server will be displayed inside the Dev Toolbar.

-If you have any issues with starting a tunnel, try separately installing `cloudflared` by running `npx untun@latest tunnel http://localhost:3000` first.
+If you encounter any issues while starting a tunnel, try installing `cloudflared` separately by running `npx untun@latest tunnel http://localhost:3000` first.
 After that, you should be able to start a tunnel from within the App.

 ## Configuration